 Xavier University is proud to have hosted a multitude of influential, innovative, and investigative thinkers.
-Jeremy Rifkin, Sandra Steingraber, Amory Lovins, and John Fitzgerald stand out, among many other dedicated students and faculty.
+Maude Barlow, Cynthia Barnett, Jeremy Rifkin, Sandra Steingraber, Amory Lovins, and John Fitzgerald stand out, among many other dedicated students and faculty.
 To fully capture the essence of each of these speakers is a task that would require ardent research and analysis, but below are a few presentations that took place at Xavier to give a sampling of the kinds of conversations that occur on campus within the sustainability department and related student/faculty communities.

 Jeremy Rifkin’s seminar at the Cintas depicts the sense of urgency with which we must accost both the “sunset” of the 2nd industrial revolution and the subsequent degradation of the environment.
 Rifkin focuses largely on lateral integration, the collaborative commons (a system for sharing everything free of charge), energy at zero marginal cost, and examples of multitudinous revolutions occurring across the globe.
 He continues by highlighting the three aspects of economic and energetic revolution: communication, transportation, and a source of power.
 Although we are a long way from a comprehensive zero marginal cost society, Rifkin chooses to view the impending energy/economic crisis as a tremendous opportunity for communication, collaboration, and cooperation, precipitated by the development of the internet.